deval245/veridex/results/README.md

 ## Note

 These files are generated during evaluation.
 For reproducibility, commit the JSON files but not the PNG files (too large).
 See `.gitignore` for details.

+**PNG Figures**: PNG figures (confusion matrices, calibration plots) are optional for the repository due to file size.
+For paper submissions, use high-resolution versions generated during evaluation.